arenaxr/arena-docs/content/user-security/user-account.md

 ## ACL Default For New Users

-Our approach is we want all users to have the ability to view and move in scenes easily.
-For this, we use a default viewer closed model:
+We want all users to have the ability to view and move in scenes easily.
+For this, we use a default Viewer-Closed model:

-- User gets read access to all.
+- A user gets read access to all.
-- User gets write access to personal objects (camera, hand controllers, avatar) only.
+- A user gets write access to personal objects (camera, hand controllers, avatar) only.
-- User must apply for writing other scene objects through the ACL website, awaiting scene owner's permission.
+- A user must apply for write access for other scene objects through the ACL website, awaiting scene owner's permission.

 ## Administrator Functions